rust-lang/rfcs/text/000-rustdoc-cfgs-handling.md

 It does not aim to allow having a same item with different `cfg`s to appear more than once in the generated documentation.

-It does not aim to document items which are *inactive* under the current configuration (i.e., “`cfg`'ed out”).
+It does not aim to document items which are *inactive* under the current configuration (i.e., “`cfg`ed out”).
+More details in the [Unresolved questions section](#unresolved-questions).

 # Motivation
 [motivation]: #motivation